-Involving Key Stakeholders: HPCA will offer expanded educational opportunities to students; however, it will be imperative for parents/guardians to work with us to ensure the success of their child(ren).
+Stakeholders: HPCA will offer expanded Involving Key educational opportunities students; however, it will be imperative to for parents/guardians to work with us to ensure the success of their child(ren).
 Parents/guardians will be encouraged to take advantage of one or more workshop activities, and may participate in workshops with our staff.
 Together with NHA, we will work in and with the community to create an expanded education opportunity that everyone can be proud of.